- I. Residential Life Office: Welcome and Expectations

 - You are a student at least three years removed from high school who is transferring credits from another university.

-If you meet any of the criteria listed above, and are interested in requesting a Residency Exemption, please complete the form located on the Residential Life website.
+If you meet one or more of the criteria listed above, and are interested in requesting a Residency Exemption, please complete the form located on the Residential Life website.
 This form should be completed by the student and include any supporting documentation necessary.
-This form can be emailed (firstname.lastname@example.org), faxed (904.256.7582), or returned in person to the Residential Life Office located in the Village Apartments Cascone Hall (Building 1).
+This form can be emailed (email@example.com), faxed (904.256.7582), or returned in person to the Residential Life Office located in the Village Apartments Cascone Hall (Building 1).
+Forms can be submitted at any time, but should be submitted as soon as possible to ensure there is ample time for communication and processing.
+Forms submitted after the start of the semester will result in a partial refund in accordance with the Residential Life and University refund schedule.

 Room and Roommate Changes